paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 as part of the imperative execution from the command line, we'll use the option `-it` to login directly to the pod running under the deployment.

+(In this case, the testing deployment will create a pod with a [busybox](https://hub.docker.com/_/busybox) container.)

 Execute this command, either by typing it out at the command line of the Katacoda interactive learning environment, or just click on the command using your mouse.

 `kubectl run -it deployment-for-testing --image=busybox /bin/sh`{{execute}}

 It might take a few seconds, but you should see the command prompt, `/ #`.
-This prompt indicates that you are indeed in the Kubernetes clsuter.
+This prompt indicates that you are indeed in the Kubernetes cluster.
 (You might see a message, `If you don't see a command prompt, try pressing enter.`
-If do, strike the `enter` key.)
+If you do, strike the `enter` key.)

 Now you are in the cluster.
 Let's see if we can access the nginx service using the testing service.